 Nettitude understands that ‘death by PowerPoint‘ is neither an engaging or useful means of knowledge transfer.
 There is real power in allowing students to arrive at their own “aha!” moment and so that is how the training is designed to be delivered.

-The training is very practical in nature; developers will be taught the art of offense as well as defence in order to help cement the impact of insecure coding practises in their mind.
-Often, the training takes on a competitive nature too – indeed, the course ends with a friendly competition which pits the developers against each other.
+The training is very practical in nature; developers will be taught the art of offense as well as defense in order to help cement the impact of insecure coding practices in their minds.
+Often, the training takes on a competitive nature too – indeed, the course ends with a friendly competition that pits the developers against each other.

 Although each course is tailored to suit the requirements of the organisation, Nettitude’s trainers are well equipped to ‘go off road’ and take the delivery in whatever direction is of most benefit to the delegates, as their strengths and weaknesses emerge.
 This may mean spending more or less time on a given topic than originally anticipated or it might even mean the delivery of content not originally planned for.